johnfrances17/mc-tutor/CUSTOM-SUBJECTS-FEATURE.md

     course_code: "BSCS"
     is_custom: TRUE
     created_by_tutor_id: 123
-    approval_status: 'pending'
     ↓
 Tutor adds to their teaching list
     POST /api/tutors/subjects
     ↓
-Subject appears in tutor's list
-    (but not visible to students)
+Subject IMMEDIATELY available
+    ✅ Visible to students
+    ✅ Can be booked
     ↓
-ADMIN SEES IN PENDING SECTION
+ADMIN monitors subjects
-    GET /api/subjects → filters by approval_status='pending'
+    GET /api/subjects → sees all subjects
     ↓
-ADMIN CLICKS "APPROVE"
+IF subject is inappropriate
     ↓
+ADMIN CLICKS "DELETE"
-PUT /api/admin/subjects/:id
+    DELETE /api/admin/subjects/:id
-    { approval_status: 'approved' }
     ↓
-Subject moves to "All Subjects"
-    ↓
-STUDENTS CAN NOW SEE IT
-    GET /api/subjects → includes approved custom subjects ↓
-Students can book sessions
+Subject permanently removed
+    ✅ Deleted from database
+    ✅ Removed from tutors
 ```

 ---